CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ## Contribution Policies

-The project contains contribution and code of conduct policies.
+The project contains contribution and security policies and, a code of conduct.

 Requirement | Finding